 “To yet another successful case together,” he intoned, holding up his cookie to touch the rest of theirs.
 Corwin tried not to imagine the germs involved as he tapped the edge of his sagging dessert to theirs, and then fumbled it into his mouth as it started to crumble.
 A few stray bits got caught the wrong way, and he coughed as he swallowed.

 “Whoa there.
 You can have another.”

-Tavera must have seen him tense up, because his hand fell away quickly and he dropped back into his chair.
-Closest to Corwin’s own, because of course Tavera couldn't sit next to Nika, or even the moderately more tolerable Gavin.
-No, it had to be Tavera, who’d spent the meal fidgeting, playing an annoying tune with toes that never stopped tap-tap-tapping.
+Tavera must have seen Corwin tense up, because his hand fell away quickly and he dropped back into his chair.
+Closest to Corwin’s own, because of course he couldn’t sit next to Nika or Gavin.
+No, of course Tavera had to sit next to Corwin.
+Tavera, who’d spent the meal fidgeting, playing an annoying tune with toes that never stopped tap-tap-tapping.
 It was undoubtedly a game to Tavera, using his abilities to dig out what would irritate the most, and because Corwin couldn’t be Read, he was a challenge.
 A shiny new toy wrapped in psychic-proof paper that Tavera couldn’t wait to tear open.

 Gavin watched them, picking at a cookie that didn’t deserve the treatment it was getting, but saying nothing.
 Nika understood that Corwin didn’t enjoy being touched, at least as much as she could based on his reluctant explanations, and she was giving them a look that hovered between disapproving and concerned.